 Are you trying to identify what is ‘priced in’ to a current stock price or work out a terminal value in a DCF analysis?
 A target valuation multiple calculation may be the answer.
 We present a simple interactive model.

 Many dismiss valuation multiples as being too simplistic; however, multiples are just DCF in disguise.
 You can derive a price earnings ratio with the same value drivers as you would use in a discounted equity cash flow model.

 Target multiples represent a deserved value, expressed in the form of a multiple, that reflects specified value driver inputs.
 The model we include in this article derives a prospective target price earnings ratio.
-It is a two-stage model with specified growth, return on capital and cost of capital inputs for an initial forecast period and then in perpetuity thereafter.
+It is a two-stage model with specified growth, incremental return on equity and cost of equity inputs for an initial forecast period and then in perpetuity thereafter.
 The model is clearly simplistic as it captures the complexities of a company in only a handful of value drivers, but we believe it is still extremely useful for:

 Interactive model: Price earnings ratio implied by value drivers

 The target price earnings ratio is based on an underlying discounted equity cash flow valuation.
 The cash flows are derived from earnings, combined with a cash conversion that is a function of a forecast incremental return on equity and forecast growth inputs.

 This is the expected rate of growth in earnings.
 For the initial phase it may be simplistic to assume that growth is constant when actual growth forecasts differ for each period.
 However, in most cases, using an average expected rate will not have a significant effect on the target multiple.
 If the initial phase is long and growth is high and volatile then using an average rate could be a problem and a more sophisticated multi-period approach would be necessary.